PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-04-05 14:12:05
+Last updated: 2024-04-05 14:12:39
-Random Quote: Beware, Thor, for thy brother shall free himself from our father's wrath And then shall you know the vengeance of Loki! - Thor
+Random Quote: Being alone like that shows you what kind of a person you are. - Maura Franklin